-Prior to 2021, we recognized income tax benefit to utilize indefinite deferred tax liabilities as a source of income against indefinite lived portions of our deferred tax assets.
-As of December 31, 2020, we recognized the full income tax benefit allowed by the 2017 Tax Act to utilize indefinite deferred tax liabilities as a source of income against indefinite lived portions of our deferred tax assets.
+We recognize income tax benefit to utilize indefinite deferred tax liabilities as a source of income against indefinite lived portions of our deferred tax assets.
 Our NOLs and tax credit carryforwards are subject to review and possible adjustment by the Internal Revenue Service and state tax authorities.
 NOL and tax credit carryforwards may become subject to an annual limitation in the event of a greater than 50.0% cumulative change in the ownership interest of significant stockholders over a three year period, as defined under Sections 382 and 383 of the Internal Revenue Code as well as similar state provisions.
 These limitations may, in certain cases, limit the amount of income tax benefit that can be utilized annually to offset taxable income or tax liabilities in future periods.
 The amount of the annual limitation is determined based on the Company's value immediately prior to the ownership change, and subsequent ownership changes may further affect the limitation in future years.
-In 2019, due to the significant changes to our stockholder base as a result of the equity financing we complete during that year, we performed an analysis under Section 382 of the Internal Revenue Code and, as a result, reduced the magnitude of our NOL carryforwards to account for the ownership changes.
+In 2019, due to the significant changes to our stockholder base as a result of the equity financing we completed during that year, we performed an analysis under Section 382 of the Internal Revenue Code and, as a result, reduced the magnitude of our NOL carryforwards to account for the ownership changes.
 In addition, the cumulative benefit of our NOLs was remeasured, resulting in tax expense recognized during the year ended December 31, 2019.
-We have not yet performed an analysis to determine whether or not ownership changes that have occurred in year ended December 31, 2020 or during the three months ended March 31, 2021 give rise to any further limitations.
+We have not yet performed an analysis to determine whether or not ownership changes that have occurred in the year ended December 31, 2020 or during the three or six months ended June 30, 2021 give rise to any further limitations.

-Results of Operations for Three Months Ended March 31, 2021 Compared to Three Months Ended March 31, 2020
+Results of Operations for Three Months Ended June 30, 2021 Compared to Three Months Ended June 30, 2020

-The following table sets forth our results of operations for the three months ended March 31, 2021, and 2020.
+The following table sets forth our results of operations for the three months ended June 30, 2021 and 2020.